awsdocs/amazon-ec2-auto-scaling-user-guide/doc_source/auto-scaling-groups.md

 An Auto Scaling group can launch On\-Demand Instances, Spot Instances, or both\.
 You can specify multiple purchase options for your Auto Scaling group only when you configure the group to use a launch template\. \(We recommend that you use launch templates instead of launch configurations to make sure that you can use the latest features of Amazon EC2\.\)

-Spot Instances provide you with access to unused Amazon EC2 capacity at steep discounts relative to On\-Demand prices\.
+Spot Instances provide you with access to unused EC2 capacity at steep discounts relative to On\-Demand prices\.
 For more information, see [Amazon EC2 Spot Instances](https://aws.amazon.com/ec2/spot/pricing/)\.
 There are key differences between Spot Instances and On\-Demand Instances:
 + The price for Spot Instances varies based on demand
 + Amazon EC2 can terminate an individual Spot Instance as the availability of, or price for, Spot Instances changes